 New Farm State School understands that every one of our families is different and that their financial access to a set device may differ.
-Therefore, we allow students to use an iPad that can utilise the latest operating system (iPadOS 15) and support the installation of the most recent applications.
+Therefore, we allow students to use an iPad that can utilise the latest operating system (iPadOS 17) and support the installation of the most recent applications.
 All devices brought to school must be subject to the web filtering of our internet system, therefore we do not accept cellular models with sim cards.

 Device Name Wi-Fi Model Cellular (4G) Model Please note that if

-iPad 1st - 6 th NO NO buying a brand-new
+iPad 1st - 7 th NO NO buying a brand-new

 Generation iPad - the optimum

 iPad Mini NO NO model is the iPad

-iPad Air 1 and 2 NO NO 10.2-inch (9 th
+iPad Air 1 and 2 NO NO 10.2-inch (10 th

-iPad Air 3 and 4 YES Yes - No SIM card Generation) 256GB
+iPad 8 th - 10 th YES Yes - No SIM card Generation) 256GB

+Generation Purchase of this
-iPad 10.2 inch (7 th YES Yes - No SIM card Purchase of this

-and 8 th Generation device ensures that
+iPad Air 4 - 5 th YES Yes - No SIM card device ensures that

-iPad Pro (All models) YES Yes - No SIM card the life of the device
+Generation the life of the device

-will endure over the
+will endure over the 4

-4 years of Primary

-school.